paulbradshaw/MED7369-Specialist-Investigative-Journalism/networkanalysis/readme.md

 In other network analysis this structure may be separated across two separate datasets, as detailed below with Kumu.

+### What to do

+* First you need some data to visualise.
+You can [find that here](https://raw.githubusercontent.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/master/networkanalysis/StarWarsNetworkWithTimes.csv) - save it to your computer by pressing CTRL+S (CMD+S on a Mac) or selecting *File>Save* in your browser menu.
+* In Google Drive create a new Fusion Table by going to *New > More*.
+If you already have Fusion Tables installed you can select it here; otherwise select *Connect more apps* and find it in the Google Drive app store.
+Once connected, it will be added to the 'more' menu for next time.
+Alternatively, you can access Fsion Tables directly at https://fusiontables.google.com/.
+* Upload the data you want to visualise
+* Click on the red plus sign (next to the last tab) and select *Add chart*
+* On the menu that appears, scroll to the bottom and choose the network graph option
+* Configure the options to choose which column is 'from' (film) and which is 'to' (name).
+Form *Weight by* choose the numerical column ('As time').
+You can also tick 'color by columns' so you can tell the films from the names.
+* That's it.
+Once done you can now publish your chart by clicking the drop-down menu on the tab and selecting *Publish*.
+Change the width and height in the code to make a bigger window.

 ## Exercise: manual network analysis using Kumu

 [Kumu.io](https://kumu.io/) is a tool for creating network graphs and similar data visualisation.
 These can be generated from datasets, or created manually.